Email FacebookTwitterMenu burgerClose thin

 If you’re naturally frugal and you plan to live a low-key, minimalist lifestyle in retirement then $150,000 might serve you well.
 On the other hand, if you’d like to enjoy a more lavish lifestyle or you have a serious health issue that results in high out-of-pocket costs, $150,000 may not go that far at all.

 Some factors may be out of your control when it comes to making the most of retirement savings.
-Rising healthcare costs and inflation are at the top of the list.
-When health care gets more expensive, more of your budget may go to covering co-pays, medications or anything Medicare doesn’t pay for.
+Rising health care costs and inflation are at the top of the list.
+When health care gets more expensive, more of your budget may go toward co-pays, medications or uncovered services.
 Likewise, rising prices for consumer goods can make everything you buy more expensive.

 Taxes you have some control over, as you can take steps to mitigate your tax liability.
-But it’s virtually impossible to avoid them altogether.
+Still, it’s nearly impossible to avoid taxes entirely.

 How to Make $150,000 Last in Retirement